Manfield’s best address.

 Pasquale Bono - A Humble Immigrant Background

 Local legend and owner of the Alzburg Resort, Pasquale (Pat) Bono came from Calabria, Italy as a 3 yr old toddler and moved with his mamma and pappa to Deer Park.
-He learned quickly how to protect himself in school, in many a fist-a-cuff gangland fights between the Europeans and the Aussies.
+He quickly learned to stand up for himself in school, navigating the tensions between European and Australian students.

 Pat’s first job was in the abattoirs in West Footscray and Myers (in the store room) and a tv/radio repairs apprenticeship that lasted one week.
 Pat was somewhat put off by the pay rate of $15 per week.
 Pat was 20 years old when he started his first bus company with two of his older brothers in Hampton - this ran for three years.
 He then started his own travel company, Allaround Travel Agency out of Bourke St Melbourne for 15 years (from 1975 until 1990).